Squad number (association football): Spain

 In the Spanish La Liga, players in the A-squad (maximum 25 players, including a maximum of three goalkeepers) must wear a number between 1–25.
-Goalkeepers must wear either 1, 13 or 25.
+Goalkeepers must wear 1, 13 or 25.
 When players from the reserve team are selected to play for the first team, they are given squad numbers between 26 and 50.

 United Kingdom

 Players are not generally allowed to change their number during a season, although a player may change number if they change clubs mid-season.
-Players may change squad numbers between seasons, this often happens when a player’s role in the first team increases or diminishes.
-Occasionally, when a player has two loan spells at the same club in a single season (or returns as a permanent signing after an earlier loan spell), an alternative squad number is needed if the original number assigned during the player's first loan spell has been reassigned by the time the player returns.
+Players may change squad numbers between seasons; this often happens when a player's role in the first team increases or diminishes.
+Occasionally, when a player has two loan spells at the same club in a single season (or returns as a permanent signing after an earlier loan), an alternative number is needed if the original number has been reassigned.

 A move from a high number to a low one may be an indication that the player is likely to be a regular starter for the coming season, particularly after at least one preceding season of increased first team opportunities.
-An example of this is Celtic's Scott McDonald, who, after the departure of former number 7 Maciej Żurawski, was given the number, a move down from 27.
-Another example is Steven Gerrard, who wore number 28 (which was his academy number) during his debut 1998–99 season, then switched to number 17 in 2000–01.
+An example is Celtic's Scott McDonald, who, after the departure of former number 7 Maciej Żurawski, was given the number, a move down from 27.
+Another example is Steven Gerrard, who wore number 28 (his number in the academy) during his debut 1998–99 season, then switched to 17 in 2000–01.
 In 2004–05, after Emile Heskey left Liverpool, Gerrard then changed his number again to 8.
-More recently, Tottenham Hotspur striker Harry Kane changed his number 37 shirt from the 2013–14 season to 18 for the 2014–15 season when he became one of the club's first-choice strikers after Jermain Defoe was sold and the number 18 was vacated.
+Tottenham Hotspur striker Harry Kane changed his number from 37 for the 2013–14 season to 18 for the 2014–15 season when he became one of the club's first-choice strikers after Jermain Defoe was sold and the number 18 was vacated.
 Kane then switched to the number 10 for the 2015–16 season after Emmanuel Adebayor left the club and the number was vacated.
-Manchester City's Sergio Agüero also did a similar switch in jersey number, from number 16 in 2014–15 to number 10 in 2015–16, a number he took over from Edin Džeko following his loan departure to Roma.
-During the 1990s, David Beckham wore a different shirt number for Manchester United during four consecutive seasons.
-He was assigned with the number 28 shirt for the 1993-94 season and retained it for the 1994-95 season, before switching to the number 24 shirt for the 1995-96 season, when he established himself as a regular player.
-He then switched to the number 10 shirt for the 1996-97 season, and following the retirement of Eric Cantona at the end of that season, he switched to the number 7 shirt for the 1997-98 season, with new signing Teddy Sheringham taking the number 10 shirt.
+Manchester City's Sergio Agüero also did a similar switch in shirt number, from number 16 in 2014–15 to number 10 in 2015–16, a number he took over from Edin Džeko following his loan departure to Roma.
+During the 1990s, David Beckham wore a different shirt number for Manchester United in four consecutive seasons.
+He was assigned the number 28 shirt for the 1993–94 season and retained it for the 1994–95 season, before switching to the number 24 shirt for the 1995–96 season, when he established himself as a regular player.
+He then switched to the number 10 shirt for the 1996–97 season, and following the retirement of Eric Cantona at the end of that season, he switched to the number 7 shirt for the 1997–98 season, with new signing Teddy Sheringham taking the number 10 shirt.